Createdd/Writing/UnderstandingMVC.md

 Now the differences to a MVC are:
 - The flow of processing is unidirectional instead of bidirectional
 - stores are able to store any application related state, whereas the model in MVC was designed to store single objects
+- the initiating point Dispatcher makes debugging much easier

+Although some are calling MVC dead, I think Flux is more of a refined and enhanced MVC, sympathizing with [Paul Shan and his conclusion in his article.](http://voidcanvas.com/flux-vs-mvc/)

 #### What